8 Best Renters Insurance Companies in Georgia of 2026

 Your landlord will have insurance, but that in no way covers you.

-The insurance is reserved for repairing or rebuilding the apartment building if it was destroyed due to, say, fire.
+The insurance is reserved for repairing or rebuilding the apartment building if it was destroyed due to, say, a fire.

 In addition, the landlord’s insurance covers common areas in an apartment building that may need repairs, such as the lobby, the elevator, the hallways, and other common spaces.